-The North Wessex Downs AONB and its partners are delighted to have been awarded over £400,000 from the Green Recovery Challenge Fund for the Sparkling Streams project which will enable us to deliver cleaner rivers, more wildlife and connect people in the Kennet Catchment.
+Along with our partners, we are delighted to have been awarded over £400,000 from the government's Green Recovery Challenge Fund for the Sparkling Streams project.
+The project aims to improve the condition of the River Kennet and its tributaries, increase wildlife and connect people with nature.

 The Sparkling Streams Partnership

 We helped to coordinate a number of ideas from our partners in the Middle Kennet Catchment.
 ARK, the Southern Streams Farmer Group and Town and Manor of Hungerford, all had proposals and projects at various stages of preparation and development focusing on improving the water quality and chalk river habitats of the Shalbourne, Dun and the River Kennet Site of Special Scientific Interest (SSSI).

 Chalk streams are globally rare and the River Kennet, running through the North Wessex downs AONB, is one of England's premier chalk streams but is in far from good condition.
 For centuries the Kennet has been affected by human activities which have degraded the river, the water quality and the wildlife.
 This project will help to reverse some of these negative effects.